Learning Aligned Stability in Neural ODEs Reconciling Accuracy with Robustness: Experiments

 \section{Experiments}

-This section presents comprehensive experiments to evaluate Zubov-Net's performance and robustness, with a primary focus on comparisons within the stable Neural ODE framework.
-We specifically address the following research questions \begin{itemize} \item \textbf{RQ1:} Does Zubov-Net maintain high clean classification accuracy while simultaneously improving robustness against various stochastic noises compared to stable Neural ODE baselines? \item \textbf{RQ2:} Does Zubov-Net achieve significantly improved adversarial robustness among stable Neural ODEs across diverse adversarial attacks and under different perturbation radii? \item \textbf{RQ3:} How does the proposed method shape the feature space geometric structure to enhance robustness under clean and perturbed data? \item \textbf{RQ4:} What are the individual contributions of the loss components to the accuracy and robustness, and the impact of weight parameters? \end{itemize}
+This section evaluates the performance of Zubov-Net, with a primary focus on comparisons within stable Neural ODE frameworks.
+The following research questions are addressed: \begin{itemize} \item \textbf{RQ1 (Accuracy \& Noise Robustness):} Does Zubov-Net maintain high clean accuracy while improving robustness against stochastic noise, compared to stable Neural ODE baselines?
+Is this advantage preserved on larger-scale datasets?

-Through these investigations, we demonstrate that Zubov-Net achieves high prediction accuracy alongside significantly enhanced robustness against diverse perturbations, thereby mitigating the accuracy-robustness trade-off in Neural ODEs.
-This focused comparison establishes a clear baseline for its novel contributions.
-Future work will explore synergies and comparisons with broader adversarial defense paradigms.